Wade Materials

 Producing cost-effective seaweed in large volumes.

-Since nearly all of the world’s farmed seaweed production is still completely dominated by Asia, where expensive shipping costs as well as labour-intensive, inefficiently designed farms result in excessively high prices for commercial seaweed, the potential long-term scalability of seaweed production is limited, making it difficult to meet increasing demand and produce financially viable downstream products.
+All of the world’s farmed seaweed production is still completely dominated by Asia, where expensiveshipping costs as well as labour-intensive, inefficiently designed farms result in excessively high prices for commercial seaweed.

 A